shafouz/shafouz.github.io/_posts/2025-04-02-htb-blockblock.md

 response = requests.post(url, json=data, headers=headers, cookies={"token": t})
 ```

-After that we check the admin dashboard.
-And find out how the auth works by accident.
+After that we check the admin dashboard and find out how the auth works by accident.
 ![burp blockchain rpc3](/assets/img/blockblock1.png)

-You then add that token to the http header `token: <token>`
+You can then add that token to the http header `token: <token>`

 We can now check every transaction and look for the admin password.
 ```python